awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBPipeline.md

 The following are some common issues that may cause a pipeline to fail, along with corrective actions\.
 To diagnose your pipeline, compare the errors you have seen with the issues noted below\.
 + For an import, ensure that the destination table already exists, and the destination table has the same key schema as the source table\.
 These conditions must be met, or the import will fail\.
++ Ensure that the pipeline has the tag `dynamodbdatapipeline`; otherwise, the Amazon EMR API calls will not succeed\.
 + Ensure that the Amazon S3 bucket you specified has been created, and that you have read and write permissions on it\.
 + The pipeline might have exceeded its execution timeout\. \(You set this parameter when you created the pipeline\.\) For example, you might have set the execution timeout for 1 hour, but the export job might have required more time than this\.
 Try deleting and then re\-creating the pipeline, but with a longer execution timeout interval this time\.
 + Update the manifest file if you restore from a Amazon S3 bucket that is not the original bucket that the export was performed with \(contains a copy of the export\)\.